-Cross-cultural psychiatry is a branch of psychiatry that studies the various ways in which different cultures and ethnicities experience stress, express emotional distress and conceptualize mental illness.
-Due to globalization, our individual backgrounds are increasingly based on multiple different cultures, communities, affiliations and nationalities.
-By informing the psychiatrist’s understanding of the relevant cultural values, belief systems, idioms and nuances, cross-cultural psychiatry enhances the clinician’s ability to build an effective therapeutic alliance, make sense of the individual’s feelings and behaviors, determine an accurate diagnosis and implement the most appropriate and effective treatment plan.
+Cross-cultural psychiatry studies the various ways in which different cultures and ethnicities experience stress, express emotional distress and cope with mental illness.
+Our individual backgrounds are increasingly based on multiple different cultures, communities, affiliations and nationalities.
+By informing the psychiatrist’s understanding of the relevant cultural values, belief systems, idioms and nuances, cross-cultural psychiatry enhances the clinician’s ability to build an effective therapeutic alliance, make sense of one's feelings and behaviors, formulate an accurate diagnosis and implement the most effective treatment plan.

 HOW COMMON IS MENTAL ILLNESS?

-According to National Institute of Mental Health, one in four adults experience a mental health disorder in a given year, yet only one-third of them will receive mental health services.
-The lifetime risk of major depression is 20-25 % in women and 10% in men.
+One in four adults experience a mental health disorder in a given year, yet only one-third will receive mental health services.
+The lifetime risk of major depression is 20-25% in women and 10% in men.

 WHERE TO SEEK HELP IN THE U.S.?

-Lifeline is a national network that provides support for people in emotional distress or a suicidal crisis.
-The caller will reach a crises center that is staffed by mental health workers, closest to his/her location.
-One can also call on behalf of someone else who is in emotional distress.
+Lifeline is a national network that provides support for people in distress and/or a suicidal crisis.
+The caller will reach a crises center staffed by mental health workers, closest to his/her location.
+One can also call on behalf of someone else.
 The helpline is available 24 hours a day, 7 days a week.

 1(800) 273-8255 – LIFELINE